This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • You can also bake in muffin tins for easy removal.

 I couldn’t eat this brownie fast enough.
-It made all of my hard work this month so worth it!
-With Valentine’s Day just around the corner you have got to try these out.
+With Valentine’s Day just around the corner, you have got to try these out.
 Valentine’s Day or not, you will want to make this all year long.
-They are seriously one of the best and easiest brownies that I had made.
-Trust me when I tell you to make them!
-They are sure to be a huge hit!
+If you need something simple, make my 2 ingredient red velvet cake.

 Pin this now to find it later